Force

 Relative

-Note: when we say something is "at rest" or "moving at 4 m/s" we forget to say "in relation to me" or "in relation to the ground", etc.
+Note: when we say something is "at rest" or "moving at 4 m/s" we forget to say "in relation to me" or "in relation to the ground", and so on.

 earth rotate